wizards-of-lua/wizards-of-lua/README.md

 More information about this mod is available at the [Wizards of Lua homepage](http://www.wizards-of-lua.net).

+## How to Contribute Ideas
+If you have any nice idea that you think this mod could benefit from please feel free to tell us about it.
+You can post ideas, feature requests, questions, or bug reports using the [issue tracker](https://github.com/wizards-of-lua/wizards-of-lua/issues).

-## How to Contribute
+## How to Contribute Source Code
 This mod is based on Forge, which is a framework for creating and running Minecraft mods based on the Java version of Minecraft.
-To contribute to this project you should be familiar with Java 8, Forge, Lua, and Gradle.
+To contribute source code to this project you should be familiar with Java 8, Forge, Lua, and Gradle.

 Please be aware of the fact that is project is a spare time project.
 If you post an issue or create a pull request please give us some time to react.